Comprehensive Guide to Social Communication with Autism

 Good communication between you and the school is really important.
 Building a positive relationship with your child’s school will help you advocate for your child more easily.

 You know your child the best.
 You can help the school staff learn information about your child like how your child reacts to or how they cope with different situations.

-In terms of autistic children at school, using visually aided communication could be a really helpful approach.
+In terms of children with autism at school, using visually aided communication could be a really helpful approach.

 This will help developing appropriate communication skills, and social interaction skills.
-Also, positive behavior and participation of autistic students will also increase.
+Also, positive behavior and participation of students with autism will also increase.

 These are all the things that should be discussed beforehand with the school.

 There are certain activities to try at home to encourage of building communication skills for children with autism.

 Encourage and motivate your child to practice communication skills.
 For instance, showing them their favorite toy would encourage them to ask for the toy.
 They will then engage in communication activities based on their interests.
 After this, you can give positive reinforcement.